 What Is next-intl?

 Next.js supports internationalization natively via the i18n option in next.config.js — but only in Pages Router.
 App Router dropped that option.
-To add i18n to App Router, you either build your own routing or use a library like next-intl.
+To add i18n to App Router, you either build your own locale-based routing or use a library like next-intl.

 next-intl is an App Router-first i18n library with these key features: